 - Tech enthusiasts who are passionate and new to Data science & AI and want to gain practical experience using AWS

 Dr. Ryan Ahmed is a professor and best-selling online instructor who is passionate about education and technology.
 Ryan has extensive experience in both Technology and Finance.
-Ryan holds a Ph.D. degree in Mechanical Engineering from McMaster* University with focus on Mechatronics and Electric Vehicles.
-He also received a Master of Applied Science degree from McMaster, with focus on Artificial Intelligence (AI) and fault detection and an MBA in Finance from the DeGroote School of Business.
+Ryan holds a Ph.D. degree in Engineering from McMaster* University with a focus on Mechatronics and Electric Vehicles.
+He also received a Master of Applied Science degree from McMaster, focusing on Artificial Intelligence (AI) and fault detection, and an MBA in Finance from the DeGroote School of Business.

-Ryan held several engineering positions at Fortune 500 companies globally such as Samsung America and Fiat-Chrysler Automobiles (FCA) Canada.
-He has taught 46+ courses on Science, Technology, Engineering and Mathematics to over 300,000+ students from 160 countries with 11,000+ 5 stars reviews and overall rating of 4.5/5.
-Ryan also leads a YouTube Channel titled “Professor Ryan” (~1M views & 22,000+ subscribers) that teaches people about Artificial Intelligence, Machine Learning, and Data Science.
+Ryan held several engineering positions at top technology companies globally, such as Samsung America and Fiat-Chrysler Automobiles (FCA) Canada.
+He has taught 46+ courses on Science, Technology, Engineering, and Mathematics to over 325,000+ students from 160 countries with 29,000+ 5 stars reviews and an overall rating of 4.5/5.
+Ryan also leads a YouTube Channel titled “Prof. Ryan Ahmed” (~1M views & 27,000+ subscribers) that teaches people about Artificial Intelligence, Machine Learning, and Data Science.

 * McMaster University is one of only four Canadian universities consistently ranked in the top 100 in the world.